jasonkneen/nl.fokkezb.form/docs/guides/forms/README.md

 See [Getting Started](#!/guide/getting_started) to learn how to create a form.

 ## Values
-You can pass initial values when you [initialize](#!/guide/getting_started-section-2.-initializing-the-widget) the widget using the `values` property:
+You can pass initial values when you [initialize](#!/guide/getting_started-section-2.-initializing-the-widget) the widget using the `values` property on the field and/or form level.
+The latter will overwrite the first, so you can use the field values as defaults.

 	var form = Alloy.createWidget('nl.fokkezb.nl', {
 		fieldsets: [{